 Complementing its in-house testing and research activities Infineon is currently working with academic and startup partners to make quantum computers a reality through joint research on trapped ion quantum computing.

-Due to their computing power, quantum computers have the disruptive potential to break various currently used encryption algorithms.
-Quantum computer attacks on today’s cryptography are expected to become reality within the next 15 to 20 years.
+Due to their computing power, quantum computers have the disruptive potential to break various encryption algorithms currently used.
+Quantum computer attacks on today’s cryptography are expected to become reality within the next 10 to 20 years.

-Once available, quantum computers can solve certain calculations much faster than today’s computers, threatening even best currently known security algorithms such as RSA and ECC.
-Various internet standards like Transport Layer Security (TLS), S/MIME or PGP/ GPG use cryptography based on RSA or ECC to protect data communication with smart cards, computers, servers or industrial control systems.
-Online banking on “https” sites or “instant messaging” encryption on mobile phones are well-known examples.
+Once available, quantum computers can solve certain calculations much faster than today’s computers, threatening even today’s common security algorithms such as RSA and ECC.
+Various Internet standards like Transport Layer Security (TLS), S/MIME and PGP/ GPG use cryptography based on RSA and ECC to protect data communications between smart cards, computers, servers, and industrial control systems.
+Online banking on “https” sites and “instant messaging” encryption on mobile phones are well-known examples.

 The impact on cryptography will be dramatic: most public-key algorithms currently in use are expected to be broken easily by adequate quantum computers including RSA and ECC-based public-key cryptography algorithms.
 The most vulnerable applications concerning quantum-computer attacks are those where asymmetric cryptography is used:

 Communication protocols: Authentication protocols verifying the authenticity via digital certificate provided through a PKI infrastructure.
 Various internet standards (e.g.Transport Layer Security (TLS), S/MIME, PGP, and GPG.)

 Digital signatures: Digital signatures are increasingly replacing traditional, manual, signing of contracts.
 They protect signed contracts by veryfying every bit of the document against a digital signature.
 Public key, i.e. asymmetric, algorithms secure sign and/or verify data through digital signature algorithms.

 Why to act now?